-This introduction could tell you, in some long prose, that Brexit is a divisive issue and that engaging with politicians on it is likely to result in accusations of impartiality… I don’t really feel the need.
+This introduction could tell you, in some long prose, that Brexit is a divisive issue and that engaging with politicians on it is likely to result in accusations of bias… I don’t really feel the need.

 nfpSynergy research with MPs has revealed some insights on how charities should engage with politicians on areas affected by Brexit.
 Namely, that if charities campaign on Brexit attention must be given to being as specific as possible on the changing regulatory and financial environment that will result from leaving the EU.
 Furthermore, that any attempt to influence MPs needs to be tailored to individual parties and further.